RomainCtl/RecoFinement/docs/developers/database.md

 !!! info
     All scheme may be subject to change at a later date depending on the progress of the project.

+!!! failure
+    There is no relationship between users and series in the datasets we used.
+    Cold start problem for series.

 ### User - Content realtionship